-Host: You had to wear a Granny underwear with lace in that scene.
+Host: You had to wear Granny underwear with lace in that scene.

 Host: Did Goo Hye Sun find it funny that such a manly Jiro has to wear the Granny underwear?
 What was your first reaction when you saw it?

-Goo Hye Sun: The underwear wasn’t very visually aesthetic, I thought it might have been better to just wear a normal underwear, but after the episode was aired, mosaic effect was applied during post-production.
-So I realized why the director wanted a skin color underwear.
+Goo Hye Sun: The underwear wasn’t very visually aesthetic, I thought it might have been better to just wear normal underwear, but after the episode was aired, the mosaic effect was applied during post-production.
+So I realized why the director wanted skin color underwear.

 Hiro: It was indeed very embarrassing as the number of people present at that time is as much as this room now, and everyone had their handphone out to take pictures.
 Because the lace may show, the director wanted me to tuck in the lace, so the underwear became smaller and smaller.